MicrosoftDocs/bot-docs/articles/v4sdk/unit-test-bots.md

 You can use mock elements for the things that are not currently tested.
 For reference, this level can generally be thought of as unit and integration testing.

-Mocking as many elements as you can allows for better isolation of the piece you’re testing.
+Mocking as many elements as you can allows for better isolation of the piece you're testing.
 Candidates for mock elements include storage, the adapter, middleware, activity pipeline, channels, and anything else that is not directly part of your bot.
 This could also involve removing certain aspects temporarily, such as middleware not involved in the part of your bot that you are testing, to isolate each piece.
 However, if you are testing your middleware, you may want to mock your bot instead.

 Mocking elements can take a handful of forms, from replacing an element with a different known object to implementing a bare bones hello world functionality.
-This could also take the form of simply removing the element, if it’s not necessary, or simply force it to do nothing.
+This could also take the form of simply removing the element, if it's not necessary, or simply force it to do nothing.

 Mocks allow us to configure the dependencies of a dialog and ensure they are in a known state during the execution of the test without having to rely on external resources like databases, LUIS models or other objects.